A Hatch Chile Makes a Great Content Strategy

 And they used content to help make that happen.
 Here’s how:

-The Hatch has a fleeting, end-of-summer season.
-It’s kind of like the Beaujolais Nouveau of chiles — if you don’t stock up now, you’ll have to wait until next year’s harvest.
-So for years, all over New Mexico and the Southwest, people would buy 10, 20, 30 pounds or more and have them roasted to freeze and use throughout the year.
+The Hatch has a fleeting, end-of-summer season from early August to mid-September.
+It’s kind of like the Beaujolais Nouveau of chiles — if you don’t stock up now, you’ll have to wait until next year’s harvest (or used canned Hatch chiles in the meantime).

 The chile’s limited availability enhances its mystique — and offers a story that’s worth telling every year.